zollty-org/zollty-tmpl/README.md

 ##	Characteristic

-zollty-tmpl.js is fast, small and has no dependencies.
+0.  fast, small and has no dependencies.
 1.  support include inner template.
 2.  support json, array and any js object as render data.
 3.  concise syntax, easy to use.